Phases of Small Worlds: A Mean Field Formulation: Preliminaries

-There is a qualitative distinction however between the small-world scaling seen in Erd\"os-Renyi-Gilbert and Watts-Strogatz classes of networks.
-The former exhibit a smaller clustering coefficient than the latter, whereas many real world examples of small-world networks exhibit large clustering coefficients \cite{1998Natur.393..440W}.
-Erd\"os-Renyi graphs are nevertheless useful in understanding the properties of real world networks through the variety of analytical results that can be proved for them.
+Erd\"os-Renyi graphs are nevertheless useful in understanding the properties of real world networks through the variety of analytical results that can be proved for them\footnote{\rd{Remarkably, the simple abstraction represented by an Erd\"os-Renyi network may even offer a model for certain macroscopic neuronal oscillations \cite{10.3389/fncir.2015.00065}.}}.
 Perhaps the most celebrated of these is the critical probability found in the semi-regular network structure of \cite{NW} also exists in the purely random context \cite{erdos59a, gilbert1959}.
-There exists a threshold value of $p_c = 1/N$ above which statements about any representative graph are almost always true.
-It can be demonstrated, for example, that for $p > 1/N$ there will almost always be a `giant component' containing $O(N)$ nodes \cite{erdos59a,Erdos:1960,ER}.
-The emergence of such a hub structure is central to the small-world scaling of large networks.
-However, although one can demonstrate small-world scaling of the average distance between nodes, $\ell$, in an Erd\"os-Renyi-Gilbert network in limiting cases where $p \gg 1/N$ (or vice versa), an analytic understanding of the approach to the transition point for $\ell$ remains elusive.
+There exists a threshold value of $p_c \rd{\sim} 1/N$ above which statements about any representative graph are almost always true.
+It can be demonstrated, for example, that for \rd{$p > (\log N)/N$} there will be a `giant component' containing all nodes in the large $N$ limit\cite{erdos59a,Erdos:1960,ER}\footnote{\rd{As we will see below, when $p = \kappa/N$ the number of particles \textit{not} in the giant component is $\mathcal O(N)$.
+When $\kappa \to \log N$, the number of nodes not in the giant component is $\mathcal O(N^0)$.
+In other words, past the critical edge probability $p_* = (\log N)/N$, there are no longer any finite clusters in the large $N$ limit.}}.
+The emergence of such a hub structure is central to the small-world scaling of large networks\footnote{\rd{However, many interesting properties can also be inferred for sub-critical Erd\"os-Renyi networks, such as the degree distribution of the giant component \cite{tishby2018revealing}, and the distribution of shortest paths across all components \cite{katzav2018distribution}.}}.
+However, although one can demonstrate small-world scaling of the average distance between nodes, $\ell$, in an Erd\"os-Renyi-Gilbert network in limiting cases where \rd{$p \gg (\log N)/N$} (or vice versa), an analytic understanding of the approach to the transition point for $\ell$ remains elusive.